djmsampson/layout2/tbx/layoutdoc/WhyUseLayouts.md

 ## Pixel units

-Using pixel units, the user\-interface components stay fixed and resizing the figure window creates empty space.
+Using pixel units, the user interface components stay fixed and resizing the figure window creates empty space.
 In the example below, although the buttons will no longer grow in size as the figure window is enlarged, neither does the axes, which looks very odd.

 ```matlab
 f = figure( 'Position', 200 * ones( 1, 4 ) );